Chrisegbaaaibon/unboxed-assessment/README.md

 ### Prompt Design

-The prompt for OpenAI's GPT-4 is designed to:
+The prompt for OpenAI is designed to:
 - Clearly define the task (extract product data)
 - Provide a specific output schema for consistency
 - Allow flexibility for different product types